 Description

-History: The sculpture is believed to have been commissioned by the painter and sculptor Sigismund Goetze (1866-1939) for his home and forms a pair with The Mighty Hunter (qv).
-It is known to have been presented to Queen Mary's Gardens in 1939 following their redesigning (which included a theatre and cafe) by Duncan Campbell, Superintendent of Regent's Park for the Ministry of Works.
-Goetze, who lived at Nuffield Lodge, commissioned and presented a number of features to Queen Mary's Gardens (qv), a practice his wife continued in other London parks after his death through her Constance Fund.
-Albert Hodge (1875-1918) began training in Glasgow as an architect but became a specialist in architectural sculpture, working for many important architects on prestigious commissions including the Victoria and Albert Museum, Glamorgan County Hall, Cardiff and reliefs on the Robert Burns Monument in Stirling.
+Historically, this sculpture is believed to have been commissioned by painter and sculptor Sigismund Goetze for his home and is part of a pair with another work titled The Mighty Hunter.
+It was presented to Queen Mary's Gardens in 1939 after the gardens were redesigned by Duncan Campbell, the Superintendent of Regent's Park for the Ministry of Works, which included the addition of a theatre and café.
+Goetze, who resided at Nuffield Lodge, contributed several features to Queen Mary's Gardens, a tradition that his wife continued in other London parks after his passing through her Constance Fund.
+Albert Hodge, who initially trained as an architect in Glasgow, became known for his architectural sculpture and worked on significant projects, including the Victoria and Albert Museum and reliefs on the Robert Burns Monument in Stirling.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.